Centralized Universal Login vs. Embedded Login

 Embedded logins in web apps with Auth0 use Cross-Origin Authentication.
 This uses third-party cookies to allow for secure authentication transactions across different origins.
 This does not apply to native applications since they use the standard OAuth 2.0 token endpoint.

-::: note Cross-origin authentication is not recommended and is only necessary when authenticating against a directory using a username and password.
+Auth0 does not recommend using cross-origin authentication, however if you do, only when authenticating against a directory using a username and password.
 Social IdPs and enterprise federation use a different mechanism, redirecting via standard protocols like OpenID Connect (OIDC) and SAML.
 Additionally, cross-origin authentication is only applicable to embedded login on the web (using Lock or auth0.js).
-Native applications using embedded login make use of the standard OAuth 2.0 token endpoint. :::
+Native applications using embedded login make use of the standard OAuth 2.0 token endpoint.

 Embedded user agents are unsafe for third parties, including the authorization server itself.
 If an embedded login is used, the app has access to both the authorization grant and the user's authentication credentials.
 As a consequence, this data is left vulnerable to recording or malicious use.
 Even if the app is trusted, allowing it to access the authorization grant as well as the user's full credentials is unnecessary.
 This violates the principle of least privilege and increases the potential for attack.